siran/writing/books/The Theory of (Re)Cognition/The Theory of (Re)Cognition - 002 Recognition as Resonance.md

-# Resonant Recognition
+# Recognition as Resonance

-This note extracts a reusable core from earlier drafts on the resonant brain and the resonant body.

-Its purpose is narrow.
-It does not try to prove one exclusive biological mechanism for recognition.
-It isolates a physical picture that fits this book's main claim: recognition may be implemented, in part, as selective resonance.
+Recognition is not only an epistemic word.
+It is also a physical event.

+This chapter develops one concrete claim: recognition is physically realized as selective resonance.

+That does not mean that every resonance is already recognition.
+It means that a recognizing loop is a loop whose patterned susceptibilities allow some encounters to accumulate, stabilize, and become reusable while others wash out.

 ## Recognition as Selective Matching